nus-cs2103-AY2425S1/ip/docs/README.md

 Fur-well friend, stay paw-sitive!
 ```

+### Command Guide
+The command guide can be viewed  by clicking on the `?` button at the bottom right of the GUI.

 ### Saving the data

 Task list data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.